piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Hayes, Dennis. *Behind the Silicon Curtain--The Seduction of Work in a Lonely Era*, London: Free Association Books, 1989.

-+ Heller, Agnes. *The Theory of Need in Marx*, New York: St. Martin’s Publisher, 1976.
++ Heller, Agnes. *The Theory of Need in Marx*, New York: St. Martin's Publisher, 1976.

 + Hemmungs, Eva. *No Trespassing—Authorship, Intellectual Property Rights, and the Boundaries of Globalization*, Toronto: University of Toronto Press, 2004.